 As soon as you break the rules, it’s hard to get back on track or to continue with your change, especially if it’s early on.
 Soon it won’t be just this one time, it’s more like we are back to the old ways of doing things and questioning why didn’t agile or my diet work?

 There are many similarities to implementing a personal change to a business change.
 At first, you need to stick to the rules strictly, so that habits are formed.
 Once the habits are formed, you can then start to add in some ‘exceptions to the rules’ so that it works long term for you.
-Implementing Agile Scrum means strictly adhering to the ceremonies and the intentions of the scrum methodology for everyone, and then once everyone is doing them, start to implement what really works for your teams/business that might not be a part of Scrum, or is another agile methodology.
+Agile implementation Scrum means strictly adhering to the ceremonies and the intentions of the scrum methodology for everyone, and then once everyone is doing them, start to implement what really works for your teams/business that might not be a part of Scrum, or is another agile implementation methodology.
 Same with a diet, you adhere to it strictly to form the habits, then start making exceptions to find out what in the long term will work for you.
 Only then will you gain all the benefits you were looking for.

 Having a coach and someone that holds you accountable for your new habits have proven to be more effective than just going it alone.
 Having someone who is trained to coach vs an internal member that has some training, is more effective.